regoclint/prac/Notes.md

  - To update the trie for freq, log the counts, Use Map reduce job every hour to read the counts and update a slave, then make it master.
         Counts need to be updated for each node recursively for a given period.
         Also after updating the count the parent's top 10 list may need to be updated, this can be done with a pointer to the parent
- - Rebuild trie by storing it a file in level order C2,A2,R1,T,P,O1,D
+ - Rebuild trie by storing it a file3 in level order C2,A2,R1,T,P,O1,D
  - Cache top searches
  - Client
     Allow type ahead only after a couple of searches